fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 );
 ```

 A few points: column <i>id</i> is defined as a <i>primary key</i>, which means the value of the column must be unique for each row in the table and the value must not be empty.
-The type for column is defined as [SERIAL](https://www.postgresql.org/docs/9.1/datatype-numeric.html#DATATYPE-SERIAL), which is not the actual type but an abbreviation for the fact it is an integer column to which Postgres automatically assigns a unique, increasing value when creating rows.
-Text-worthy column called <i>content</i> is defined in such a way that it must be assigned a value.
+The type for this column is defined as [SERIAL](https://www.postgresql.org/docs/9.1/datatype-numeric.html#DATATYPE-SERIAL), which is not the actual type but an abbreviation for an integer column to which Postgres automatically assigns a unique, increasing value when creating rows.
+The column named <i>content</i> with type text is defined in such a way that it must be assigned a value.

 Let's look at the situation from the console.
-First, the _\d_ command, which tells us what tables are in the deck:
+First, the _\d_ command, which tells us what tables are in the database:

 ```sql
 username=> \d